A publication of the Archaeological Institute of America

 Other researchers are looking further afield, outside the city limits.
 A team led by Harvard University’s Jason Ur began to survey the area around Erbil in 2012.
 “It’s one of the last broad alluvial plains in northern Mesopotamia to remain uninvestigated by modern survey techniques,” says Ur, who also made use of old spy satellite photographs to identify ancient villages and towns that could then be explored.
 Examining 77 square miles, the team mapped 214 archaeological sites dating as far back as 8,000 years.
 One surprise was that settlements from between 3500 and 3000 B.C. contain ceramics that appear more closely related to southern Mesopotamian types than to those of the north.
 Ur says this may mean that the plain, rather than being peripheral to the urban expansion that took place in cities such as Ur and Uruk, was related in some direct way to the great cities of the south.
 This evidence further boosts Novacek’s theory that Arbela was, in fact, an early urban center.

+The Kurdish flag flies above the citadel’s historic buildings.
+The site is the pride of Iraqi Kurds, who have carved out a stable and prosperous society within the tumultuous Middle East.
 The ongoing research of the teams now working in the city is starting to create an archaeological picture of life in Erbil and its environs over the course of millennia.
 After the Assyrians, Persians, and Greeks were gone, the city went on to serve as a key eastern outpost on the Roman frontier, and was briefly the capital of the Roman province of Assyria.
 Later it was home to flourishing Christian and Zoroastrian communities under Persian Sasanian rule until the arrival of Islam in the seventh century A.D.
 Though the city escaped destruction by the Mongols in the thirteenth century—its leaders wisely negotiated surrender—Erbil subsequently slipped into obscurity.
 When Western explorers arrived in the eighteenth century they dismissed the place as a muddy and decrepit settlement of medieval origin.
 While Kurdistan’s isolation under the latter part of Saddam Hussein’s reign placed the area off-limits to most outsiders, in the post-Saddam era, Erbil has been set to play an important role in the region.
 Conflict, however, threatens again.
 Amid the archaeologists’ trenches and the mounds of construction materials destined for use in the citadel’s conservation, one family still lives on Erbil’s high mound, near the ancient citadel gate, preserving the city’s claim as the oldest continuously settled place on Earth.

 Andrew Lawler is a contributing editor at ARCHAEOLOGY.